Patricia Urquiola: Reception

 In 2011 she was awarded the Medalla de Oro al Mérito en las Bellas Artes and the Order of Isabella the Catholic by King Juan Carlos I of Spain.

 The New York Times has described her as: "possibly the most lauded and in-demand industrial designer in Europe, on par with Philippe Starck and Hella Jongerius".

-Museum Collections & Exhibitions
+In 2023, she was named the Interior designer of the year at Dezeen Awards.

+In October 2024 she and Teresa Sapey were the recipients of the inaugural Tempietto di Bramante Award.

+In October 2024 she was inducted into the Spanish Royal Academy of Fine Arts.

+Museum collections and exhibitions

 Her work has been acquired for the permanent collections of the Museum of Modern Art in New York, Philadelphia Museum of Art, Vitra Design Museum, and Musée des Arts décoratifs in Paris.
 Her work has also been displayed in the following exhibitions: